OpenStickCommunity/gp2040ce-binary-tools/CONTRIBUTING.md

 # Contributing Guidelines

-gp2040ce-binary-tools is made available under the MIT (Expat) license.
+gp2040ce-binary-tools is made available under the GPLv3 (or later).
 Contributions are welcome via pull requests.
 This document outlines the process to get your contribution accepted.

 ## Sign Offs/Custody of Contributions